spotlightpa/poor-richard/content/newsletters/gooddayberks/_index.md

 gaForm = "newsletters:berks-full"
 hiddenField = "newsletter/berks-county-hidden.html"
 occurrence = "Each weekday"
-blurb = "Your daily dose of Berks County essentials."
+blurb = "Be the first to know about important news, events, and more from our new bureau in Reading and Berks County."

 cta = "Sign up"